InvisibleGit/goos-kotlin/README.md

 Then we've updated `Column` class to avoid switch statement... and pull mentioned unit test from final code of the book, like we did in Commit 1.

+##### Commit 5 - Shortening the Event Path

+Kind of simple follow through of the text.
+We gleaned `SniperThreadDisplayer` to `SwingThreadSniperListener` as a Decorator from final code of the book.